ThinkR-open/prepare-for-cran/README.md

 When resubmitting after a CRAN feedback, be sure to include that this is a resubmission after a feedback, and describe what you have done.

+#### Bump your version number

+If you resubmit after a CRAN feedback, add 1 to the patch component of your version number (e.g, if your first submission is 0.3.1, your resubmission should be 0.3.2).

 ### About the DESCRIPTION file

 #### Fill all the slots